technomancy/atreus-firmware/readme.md

     | pin number    | B7 | B6 | F7 | F6 | B6 | D4 | E6 | B4 | B5 | C6 | D7 |
     |---------------+----+----+----+----+----+----+----+----+----+----+----|

+If you soldered the PCB in upside down, never fear!
+This can be fixed in the firmware without removing the switches and resoldering.
+Simply run `make SWAPCOLUMNS=yes USB=...` to use a reversed pinout configuration.

 ## Layouts in C

 Layouts in C are arrays of integers.
 For basic key presses, use the